 Though not necessarily, the best apps I’ve noticed are generally ones that are made by the brands who made the cameras (Xiaomi, Yi, etc) instead of some third party app maker that many cheap action cameras use.

-Other than the basic uses, such as timelapse, picture taking, video recording and slow-motion, many companies have introduced features to their products to stand out from the rest. here are some examples:
+Other than the basic uses, such as timelapse, picture taking, video recording and slow-motion, many companies have introduced features to their products to stand out from the rest.

 Remote Control Capability- Mostly for better control by wirelessly control the camera using a wrist/handheld remote.